A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Simulations and Results

-We conduct a total of nine simulations, considering three values of supply voltage and three values of resistive load.
-Figures \ref{fig:spice_1}-\ref{fig:spice_3} show the load disturbance response in the considered high-fidelity simulation scenario, where the input supply voltage is fixed at the values of \SI{40}{\volt},\SI{50}{\volt} and \SI{60}{\volt}, respectively.
-As load disturbance, we consider a \SI{10}{\ampere} current pulse with fixed duration of \SI{0.2}{\milli\second}.
-We compare the response obtained with different loads $R_L \in \{\SI{1}{\ohm},\SI{3}{\ohm},\SI{5}{\ohm}\}$.
-In each condition, the response is compared to that achieved using standard voltage mode control (VMC) design for the considered device, also obtained through accurate LTSpice simulation.
-For details on the design and implementation of the VMC controller for this case study, we refer the reader to~\cite{gab25_estimator}.
+Fig.~\ref{fig:buck_empc_sim_spice} reports the closed-loop system response, i.e., the controlled output voltage $v_o(t)$.
+For each simulation, the response is compared to that achieved using standard voltage mode control (VMC).
+The closed-loop system response with VMC is also obtained through LTSpice simulations.
+For details on design and implementation of the VMC controller, we refer the reader to, e.g.,~\cite{gab25_estimator}.

-Results indicate that, with the selected components, the impact of non-idealities in the circuit realization is negligible, with the numerical results mostly overlapping with those provided by those obtained with \textit{Simulink} in Sec.~\ref{sec:simulink}.
-We investigate the impact of component non-idealities in terms of the overall controller's propagation delay, and we measure a total delay of \SI{1}{\micro\second}, which is negligible compared to the selected switching frequency of $\SI{500}{\kilo\hertz}$.
-This result considerably improves the state-of-the-art established in~\cite{vichik_solving_2014}, and represents a formidable advancement compared to previous MPC implementations for Bucks, e.g.,~\cite{cim25,mariethoz_comparison_2010,liu_fast_2018,albira_adaptive_2021}, based on digital implementation.
+Results indicate that, with the selected components, the impact of circuit non-idealities is negligible, as the circuit-level system responses are mostly overlapping with those obtained through the high-level simulations in Sec.~\ref{sec:simulink}.

+The EMPC circuit exhibits a total propagation delay of $\SI{1}{\micro\second}$, which is shorter than the switching period $T = \SI{2}{\micro\second}$ ($f_\mathrm{sw} = \SI{500}{\kilo\hertz}$).
+Since $T$ also serves as the discrete time step in the EMPC design, this confirms the feasibility of the EMPC circuit for high-frequency operation.
+This result represents a considerable improvement with respect to state-of-the-art analog approaches~\cite{vichik_solving_2014} and existing digital MPC implementations for Buck converters~\cite{cim25,mariethoz_comparison_2010,liu_fast_2018,albira_adaptive_2021}.